iFork/messenger/README.md

 src/               : The source codes of the projects.

-    server/        : The source code of the server project.

     client/        : The source code of the client project.

+    commands/      : The commands.

     gui/           : The source code of the gui project.

+	messenger_exe  : The main function of this project.
+Runs the messenger and creats connection to server.

-    commands/      : The commands.
+	parser/		   : The source code of the json parser.

+    server/        : The source code of the server project.
+Has it's own main function which runs the server and waiting for user connection.

 mkf/               : GNU make scripts which are used for building/running the
                      project.